kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## What Developers Should Watch in a Real Kora Project
+## What Developers Should Watch in a Real Kora Project { #what-developers-should-watch }

 If a Kora project begins feeling slow to build, do not start from the assumption that “annotation processing is the price of Kora.”